Active Stock to Target: Genius Brands International, (GNUS)

-Genius Brands International, (GNUS) jumped 4.10% with the finishing price of $1.27 in Monday Trading Session.
-The stock price showed -89.17% downward in value from one year high price and revealed 2361.24% up in value from its one year low price.
-In the recent week Genius Brands International, stock price volatility was noted 9.08% while for the last month volatility was seen at 7.92%.
+Genius Brands International, (GNUS) plunged -3.75% with the finishing price of $1.15 in Tuesday Trading Session.
+The stock price showed -90.15% downward in value from one year high price and revealed 2138.37% up in value from its one year low price.
+In the recent week Genius Brands International, stock price volatility was noted 11.36% while for the last month volatility was seen at 8.19%.
 Its Average True Range (ATR) shows a number of 0.11.
 Return on assets (ROA) results to -899.00%.
 While Return on investment (ROI) reached to -74.90%.

 Analysts contributed mean rating at 2.
 This recommendation scale based between 1 and 5.
 Analysts offer the company with a rating of 3 would be a sign of a Hold rating.
 Analysts pass on shares a rating of 1 or 2 would be signifying a Buy.
 A rating of 4 or 5 would tip to a Sell suggestion.

-The 4.98% positive picture painted by the trends generated around 20 SMAs.
-The established market sentiment toward the stock has created a trading environment which can suitably be described as optimistic.
+The -4.05% negative picture painted by the trends generated around 20 SMAs.
+The established market sentiment toward the stock has created a trading environment which can suitably be described as pessimistic.